StackVista/stackstate-docs/setup/cli.md

 #### Upgrade a StackPack

-If you want to upgrade a StackPack, first upload the new StackPack version as shown above, then trigger the upgrade with the following command:
+If you want to upgrade a StackPack, first upload the new StackPack version to the StackState server, then trigger the upgrade with the following command:

 ```text
 # Upload new StackPack version